AthulyaLesslie/Health-Index-Prediction/README.md

 Machine Learning Models Used:
 The model was trained and evaluated using multiple algorithms:
--K-Nearest Neighbors (KNN) & Hyperparameter-Tuned KNN -Decision Tree & Hyperparameter-Tuned Decision Tree -Random Forest Regressor & Hyperparameter-Tuned Random Forest -Linear Regression
+K-Nearest Neighbors (KNN) & Hyperparameter-Tuned KNN, Decision Tree & Hyperparameter-Tuned Decision Tree, Random Forest Regressor & Hyperparameter-Tuned Random Forest, Linear Regression,
--AdaBoost (for both Linear Regression & Decision Tree) -Support Vector Machine (SVM)
+AdaBoost (for both Linear Regression & Decision Tree), Support Vector Machine (SVM)

 Deployment:
--The trained model was saved and integrated into a Streamlit web application for easy predictions.
+The trained model was saved and integrated into a Streamlit web application for easy predictions.
--The web app is built using Streamlit in VS Code.
+The web app is built using Streamlit in VS Code.